adaa-polsl/dss4lpg/README.md

 Open `Build - > Install and Restart`.
 Package `lpg.short.pred` should be then installed.
 In case of error with missing dependencies install them and repeat this action.

-## Generate reports with evaluation of predictions
+## Generate reports with the evaluation of predictions

-Generatng reports with evaluation of models' predictions can be done by sourcing R scripts:
+Generating reports with the evaluation of models' predictions can be done by running R functions:

-* Trivial models - `./scripts/generate_naive_models_report.R`
+* Trivial models - `lpg.short.pred::generate_naive_models_report()`
-* Temperature based model - `./scripts/generate_gradient_boosting_report.R`
+* Temperature based model - `lpg.short.pred::generate_gradient_boosting_report()`

-In these scripts, you can adjust your parameters for example path where to save generated HTML reports.
+Calling these functions with default arguments generates reports using datasets delivered with this package.
+You can find them in the directory `inst\extdata`.